joshuaKnauber/scripting_nodes/README.md

 - move run script imports to the top of the file
 - change run script to have a reload button
 - copy menu node
+- folder asset is weird (see bug reports)

 KNOWN ISSUES: